Skip to main content

 Create a Release From a Local Directory

-You can use the replicated CLI to create a release from the local directory that contains your application files.
+You can use the replicated CLI to create a release from a local directory that contains the release files.

 1. (Helm Charts Only) If your release contains any Helm charts:

-2. Move the .tgz file or files to the local directory with your application files:
+2. Move the .tgz file or files to the local directory that contains the release files:

-• CHART_TGZ with the .tgz Helm chart package.
+• CHART_TGZ is the .tgz Helm chart archive.

-• PATH_TO_APP_DIR with path to the local directory with your application files.
+• PATH_TO_RELEASE_DIR is path to the directory that contains the release files.

 Example